 Ms. Meyers-Kingsley has extensive experience as a contemporary art curator with an interdisciplinary curatorial practice.
-Her exhibitions - often including media, installation, and performance - have been presented around the United States at LA MOCA, MCA Chicago, The New Museum, Andy Warhol Museum, Miami MOCA, the Brooklyn Museum, the Center for Jewish History and the Mattress Factory.
-She has also worked with a range of arts funders, including the Andy Warhol Foundation, NYC Department of Cultural Affairs, and New York State Council on the Arts.
+Her exhibitions - often including media, installation and performance - have been presented around the United States at LA MOCA, MCA Chicago, The New Museum, Andy Warhol Museum, Miami MOCA, the Brooklyn Museum and the Mattress Factory in Pittsburgh.
+She has also worked with a range of arts funders, including the Andy Warhol Foundation, NYC Department of Cultural Affairs and New York State Council on the Arts.

 As an educator she has taught aspiring artists in Parsons' MFA Studio Art Program, undergraduates in Hunter's Macaulay Honors College and, since 2011, the freshman Muse Scholars.
-As part of the Muse curriculum, students study with Ms. Meyers-Kingsley during their freshman year in HUM 201, Explorations in the Arts, and the Spring Muse Seminar, designed for Muse Scholars.
+As part of the Muse curriculum, students study with Ms. Meyers-Kingsley during their freshman year in HUM 201: Explorations in the Arts, and the Spring Muse Seminar.

-She holds an MA n Cinema Studies from New York University and a BA in Art History from Barnard College, Columbia University.
+She holds an MA in Cinema Studies from New York University and a BA in Art History from Barnard College, Columbia University.

 Brian Buckwald is Director of Scholar Programs at Hunter College.
 He works closely with campus faculty and administration to oversee merit scholarships, learning communities, and specialized programming for Hunter's high-achieving students.

 He received his MS in Academic Advising from Kansas State and BA in Sociology and BS in Human Resources Development from Georgia State University.
 He has presented at several regional and national conferences, and held numerous leadership roles in the National Academic Advising Association.
 During off hours he loves to cook, travel, read, game and follow college football - go Panthers!